BriannaSolano/EmbeddedSystems_II_FinalProject/README.md

 Description
 -----------------------------------------------------------

 Using a Zybo board, RTCC PMOD, TMP3 PMOD, and DHB1 PMOD to create an adaptive sprinkler system.
-The DHB1 PMOD powers the motors on 3 times a day based on a given time.
-Time and Date are given by the DHB1 PMOD.
-When it is time to run the motors which simulate spinklers, the Zybo board checks the time, given by the TMP3 PMOD and this determines how long the motors run.
-If the motors run normally at every given time stamp, but if detected that the temperture is too high, the motors would run for a longer duration.
+The DHB1 PMOD powers the motor on 3 times a day based on a given time.
+Time and Date are given by the RTCC PMOD.
+When it is time to run the motors which simulate sprinklers, the Zybo board checks the time, given by the TMP3 PMOD, and this determines how long the motors run.
+The motors run normally at every given time stamp, but if detected that the temperature is too high, the motors would run for a longer duration.

 Material
 ----------------------------------------------------------